lyonscode/lyonscode.github.io/_posts/2025-08-13-tryhackme-carnage-write-up.md

 ### Looks like there was some malicious spam (malspam) activity going on.
 What was the first MAIL FROM address observed in the traffic?

+We can find the first "MAIL FROM" by searching SMTP traffic: `smtp.req.parameter contains FROM`

 **Answer**:

 ### How many packets were observed for the SMTPtraffic?